cadithealth/pyramid_describe/README.rst

   Set a default rendering option for the specified format, which overrides any default value set for all formats.
-Note that this can be overridden by request parameters.
+Note that this can be overridden by request parameters (see the `format.request` option).
 See the `Options`_ section for a list of all supported options.

 * ``{PREFIX}.format.{FORMAT}.override.{OPTION}``